AjayrajSingh/topaz/runtime/web_view/README.md

 Once the above steps are followed, the newer version of prebuilt webkit library will be downloaded as part of the `jiri update` process as an update hook.

+## Experimental Entity Extraction

+There is experimental web entity extraction support that can be enabled by passing `--args experimental_web_entity_extraction=true` to `fx set`.
+It parses entities in microdata or JSON-LD formats from web pages and exposes them to the context service.